 - As women age, the risk of getting breast cancer also increases.
 85% women diagnosed with breast cancer have no known risk factors other than age.

 - Regular screening mammograms are the best method available to detect breast cancer early, when it is most treatable.
 A mammogram can find breast cancer before a lump can be felt.
 In some cases, finding a breast tumor early may mean that a woman can choose surgery that saves her breast, or she may not need chemotherapy.

 - Regular mammography screening can save lives.
 Research estimates show that if 10,000 women age 50 were screened every year for 10 years, about 37 lives would be saved.

 - The most thorough breast screening combines mammography and clinical breast exam.
 A breast exam by a doctor or nurse can find some cancers missed by mammography.

 Preventing Unnecessary Death Among Women

-- In the next 10 years, an estimated two million American women will be diagnosed with breast or cervical cancer, and half a million women will lose their lives to these diseases.
+- In the next 10 years, an estimated three million American women will be diagnosed with breast or cervical cancer, and half a million women will lose their lives to these diseases.

 - Many of these deaths could be avoided by making screening services available to all at-risk women.
 Such screening measures could prevent about one-third of all deaths from breast cancer among women older than 40 and virtually all deaths from cervical cancer.